x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 /etc/environment.d/10-gentoo-env.conf (that has been put there by gentoo's env-update) which looks similar to `echo PATH=$PATH`.
-But then I also have it in /etc/profile.env, and also distros like fedora and derivates (rocky linux, ...) seem to have this logic entirely contained in /etc/profile.
+But then I also have it in /etc/profile.env, and also distros like fedora and derivates (rocky Linux, ...) seem to have this logic entirely contained in /etc/profile.
 ```
 # Path manipulation